COMPASS-DOE/sensor-data-pipeline/pipeline/metadata/L1_metadata/README_v1-2.txt

 DATA VERSIONS
 —----------------------------------
 COMPASS-FME L1 data releases use semantic versioning (https://semver.org).
 This means that given a version number MAJOR-MINOR-PATCH, we increment the:
 * MAJOR number when we make incompatible changes to the data structure;
 * MINOR version when we add data in a backwards-compatible manner; and
 * PATCH version when we fix documentation and the like.

 Importantly, “backward compatible” does NOT mean that the data don’t change, only that your scripts using L1 data will probably still work.

 CHANGELOG
 —----------------------------------
 Version 1-2 released 2025-02-07
 * Covers late 2019 through December 2024 for TEMPEST and all synoptic sites
 * All sonde (EXO) data now appear in their own "OW" (open water) plot
-* The TEMPEST (TMP) folder README files now include detail information on flood timings, volumes, etc.
+* The TEMPEST (TMP) folder README files now include detailed information on flood timings, volumes, etc.

 Version 1-1 released 2024-08-05
 * Covers late 2019 through July 2024 for TEMPEST and all synoptic sites